decred/dcrdocs/docs/proof-of-stake/how-to-stake.md

 * Using the command line tools is required, it is not possible using Decrediton.
 * You must ensure your voting wallet is online and unlocked 24/7.
 * Downtime on the voting wallet can result in missed votes and lost voting rewards.
+* You must feel confident in your ability to keep your voting hardware secure.

 Reasons to solo vote include contributing to the decentralization of the Decred network, retaining full control of your funds and wallet, increased privacy, and